-Obituary Notice: Anna Parker
+Obituary notice: Anna Parker

 Anna Parker, 102 years old, passed away Sept.
 18, 2019, at Nathan Adelson Hospice in Las Vegas, Nevada.
-She previously lived in Prescott, Arizona, at Good Samaritan Village. ervices will be conducted in Prescott on Nov.
-2, 2019.
+She previously lived in Prescott, Arizona, at Good Samaritan Village.
+Services will be conducted in Prescott on Nov.
+2, 2019 (services are pending).

 Most Read